ChrisDeFreitas/Electron-FolderView/readme.md

 ```

 ## ToDo
+- I'll be adding a open/move items dialog for bulk operations
 - display image name/dimensions/kb during slideshow as caption
-- SFTP still in testing phase as of Aug 2017
 - create dialog SFTP save/restore host settings
 - sftpDownloadMax option only limits downloads of top level files and folders.
 So if a folder contains many files they won't be affected by sftpDownloadMax.

 ## Changes
 Oct 6/17
+- SFTP testing done; no errors since last git update.
-- updates to pathBar ui
+- updates to pathBar UI
 - included changes from https://github.com/tyzbit/Electron-FolderView
   1. added .webm video file type
   2. included keyboardshortcuts.txt (requires updating)
 - general tweaks and fixes:
-  1. comment out height/width px of item names
+  1. comment out height/width px of item names; test is no longer vertically truncated
-  2. comment out galleryScale() in renderer.js
+  2. comment out galleryScale() in renderer.js; was generating error

 Jul 20/17
 - context menu/Tools/Delete now deletes the item from the internal list so sort functions no longer display them from browser cache